 These absence guidelines are designed to emphasize: meeting obligations to patients and maximizing the experience gained in clinical facilities.
 Only illness and compassionate leave can be considered as reasons for absence without prior approval.
 For the MPT clinical education component, requests for approval of absence for other reasons are normally not granted.

 During a clinical placement the student's priority must be clinical work.
 In situations where this priority focus and time commitment may be compromised, (i.e.) participation in a non-clinical event, particularly if absence time is greater than what can reasonably be made-up in the placement), the student should apply to postpone one or more clinical placements.
 The School of Rehabilitation Science does not permit full time clinical courses to be scheduled in shorter segments with time off requiring discontinuity of the placement.
 Each case will be considered related to its individual circumstances.
 Some possible reasons to request postponement may include health care needs, conflict with a training program for a high level sports competition and other personal needs.

 Students should be aware that postponing clinical placements will often result in a delayed convocation date as there is normally no available time within the MPT to make up significant lost clinical placement time.

-These guidelines related to absences from clinical practice course time, and the official application for absence form, can be found in the Student Handbook and in the School of Physical Therapy web site under ‘Clinical Education’.
+These guidelines related to absences from clinical practice course time, and the official application for absence form, can be found in the Student Handbook and in the School of Rehabilitation Science web site under ‘Clinical Education’.

 The following outlines detailed guidelines and procedures for special requests for absence from clinical practicum course time.